HIV is most commonly passed on through vaginal or anal sex without a condom.

 If your HIV test comes back as 'reactive', we may need to do a confirmation test first (if you tested via a postal test or a rapid HIV test).

 If your test is confirmed positive, we will help support you to access follow-up care, support and treatment, to ensure you live a full and healthy life.
-We can also offer you support on telling your partners and helping them access HIV testing, PEP and follow up support.
+We can also offer you support on telling your partners and helping them access HIV testing, PrEP/PEP and follow up support.